aditya123473892/wagtail/Outreachy-2022.md

 Our Outreachy participation is made possible thanks to our contributors volunteering to coordinate and mentor the projects.

-### Organisation coordinator
+### Organisation coordinators

-We have two coordinators!
-They oversee our involvement with the program, coordinating mentors and contributors.
+Our coordinators oversee our involvement with the program, coordinating mentors and contributors.
 They are the point of contact for Outreachy.
 Our coordinators are:

 - Thibaud Colas.
 To contact Thibaud, direct message them on [Slack](https://github.com/wagtail/wagtail/wiki/Slack) @Thibaud.
 - Meagen Voss.
 To contact Meagen, direct message them on [Slack](https://github.com/wagtail/wagtail/wiki/Slack) @Meagen Voss.